prymitive/karma/README.md

 ## Configuration

-Please see [CONFIGURATION](/docs/CONFIGURATION.md) for full list of avaiable configuration options and [example.yaml](/docs/example.yaml) for a config file example.
+Please see [CONFIGURATION](/docs/CONFIGURATION.md) for full list of available configuration options and [example.yaml](/docs/example.yaml) for a config file example.